 Start by heating up your oil.
 Yes, I said oil.
 I know some people like to bake their wings but we are making classic Buffalo wings and those are deep-fried.
 If you are worried about counting calories, chicken wings dunked in butter probably aren’t going to be a smart choice no matter how you cook them.

 You will want to use oil with a high smoke point.
 This is basically the temperature you can fry at until the oil starts to break down and burn.
 I usually like to use common soy based vegetable, canola, or peanut oil.
 All three will have a smoke point higher than the 400 degrees we will be cooking at.
 If you have an electric deep fryer by all means use it.
-The problem you may run into is many will not heat the oil to 400 degrees.
-I find that a large cast iron skillet or Dutch oven with a long stem thermometer work just as well and I actually find clean up much easier.
+If you are going to use an electric fryer I recommend the Waring DF250B 1800-Watt Deep Fryer That being said, I find that a large Cast Iron Skillet or Dutch Oven with a Long Stem Deep Fry Thermometer work just as well and I actually find clean up much easier.

 While the oil is heating up make sure your wing sections are separated and the wing tips removed.
 Kitchen shears make quick work of this if your wings aren’t already cut into drumettes and wingettes.